ApexRMS/landfireupdate/README.md

 ### Data files

-A number of data files are required that are not included on the GitHub repo due to size constraints.
+A number of data files are required that are not included on the GitHub repository due to size constraints.
 These files have been compressed into a zip folder that can be downloaded [here](https://s3.us-west-2.amazonaws.com/apexrms.com.public/Data/A236/LANDFIRE%20Update%20Data%20Files%20-%202020-12-29.zip).
 Please note that this file is quite large (~1.3GB).